 Getting to Burano

 The easiest way to get to Burano is from Venice.
 Instead of taxi and bus services, Venice has quite a lot of motorboats, which are known as vaporetti.
 These vaporetti take around 40 minutes to reach the island.
 The LN line Vaporetti is available in Venice from Tre Porti, Punta Sabbioni and Fondamente Nuove.

 Moving Around the Island

 Burano is fairly small and there is only one way to move around it, on foot.
-There aren't many places or attractions on the island to explore, but the colorful village alone, which is very small and can be easily explored on foot, is worth the visit.
-The streets are narrow and in the main street (Calle Galuppi) you can find all the shops.
-Walking around the island is quite pleasant and enjoyable since the houses here are very charming and colorful.
+There are not many places or attractions to explore, but the colorful village alone is worth the visit.
+The streets are narrow and in the main one (Calle Galuppi) you can find all the shops.
+Walking around the island is quite pleasant and enjoyable, since the houses here are very charming and colorful.